Do you have a single, consolidated customer database across your whole business?

 “Call us now,” says Andre, “and let’s start a conversation.
 We can talk you through the opportunity and what’s involved.
 If you like what you hear but are nervous about committing, then try our workshop option.
 You will get to know our capabilities, you will meet key members of our team and you will, at the very least, come away with a meaningful piece of consultancy.
 It has the potential to be the start of an exciting journey that equips your company to excel in the world of 21st century publishing.
 Hopefully, that will be with Workbooks.”

-Andre Galinha is presenting a free webinar on 15 October, titled ‘5 ways CRM can help improve your ad sales performance’.
-You can register here.
+Andre Galinha presented a webinar in October 2019, titled ‘5 ways CRM can help improve your ad sales performance’.
+You can view a recording here.

 9 Suttons Business Park, Reading, RG6 1AZ